 The 10-mile area around V.C.
 Summer Nuclear Station is divided up into 13 zones, called Protective Action Zones (PAZ).
 Knowing your PAZ will let you know if your zone is affected by the emergency and what actions to take to keep you safe.
-Go to SCEMD's Nuclear Facility Zones interactive map scemd.org/prepare/types-of-disasters/nuclear-powerplants/ to find your PAZ or view in the SC Emergency Manager mobile app.
+Go to SCEMD's Nuclear Facility Zones interactive map scemd.org/prepare/types-of-disasters/nuclear-powerplants/ to find your PAZ and Reception Center.
+Or view in the SC Emergency Manager mobile app.